frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/human-resources/employee-referral.md

 ## 3. Features

 ### 3.1 Creating Job Applicant and auto-syncing status from Job Applicant
 When you submit an employee referral document the initial status will be "Pending".
-After Submitting the document Create Job Applicant Button will Appear at the top right corner.
+After submitting the document, the "Create Job Applicant" button will appear at the top right corner.

 Clicking this button will create a new **Job Applicant** with the status "Open".
 The status of the **Employee Referral** document will change to "In Process"